nicolamonaca/various/README.md

 * #### FailCaffe.java

-    The implementation of a game designed by Francesco 'Ciccio' Granato
+    The implementation of a game designed by Francesco 'Ciccio' Granato.